-- As part of the enhanced Project Safe Neighborhoods (PSN) program, the United States Attorney's Offices (USAOs) will develop and implement a district specific violent crime strategy. - All 93 USAOs submitted their six-month data reports by June 27, 2018.
+- As part of the enhanced Project Safe Neighborhoods (PSN) program, the United States Attorney's Offices (USAOs) will develop and implement a district specific violent crime strategy. - The PSN semiannual reporting requirement is a recurring obligation.
+The last full cycle of semiannual reports were due this summer (covering Oct.
+2018 Mar.
+2019).
+The Department adjusted the reporting format for the last round requiring two separate submissions.
+On August 2, 2019, 98% of the 93 USAOs submitted at least one of the two parts of the semiannual report.